-Standard, inpatient, drug rehab programs last 30 days, or less.
+The standard, inpatient, drug rehab program lasts 30 days, or less.

 In addition, the risk for overdose rises for addicts in short-term rehab due to their tolerance for drugs dropping following detoxification.
 In other words, if they start using soon after leaving drug rehab, they typically use the same amount of drugs they were using before entering rehab.

 - The industry success rate for patients who stay in residential rehab for 30 days or less is approximately 10-15%.
 However, the success rate for people who stay 90 days or more is 60-70%